In terms of the financial devastation that it can cause, toxic mold illness is a really terrible disease.

 She lives in Myrtle Beach, SC, and is raising money to see a doctor.

-Since she has been able to find tolerable housing, she would like to purchase a custom-made tiny house or aluminum camper.
+Since she has been unable to find tolerable housing, she would like to purchase a custom-made tiny house or aluminum camper.

 In early 2014, Katie Steward was very sick with many different symptoms and had been told by her physician that she had only weeks left to live.